Stop unwanted interruptions before they stop your workflow. Learn how.

 A hiccup in a third-party vendor’s system sent ripples through Cloudflare, a major player in internet infrastructure.
 This wasn't your typical smash-and-grab; it was a subtle exploit of a vendor's security gap that led to a breach.
 While the direct impact on Cloudflare was contained, the incident highlights just how interconnected our digital supply chains are and how one weak link can expose even the most fortified systems.

-Cloudflare Data Breach Explained: What Happened?
+Cloudflare Data Breach explained: What happened?

 The Cloudflare data breach stemmed from security incidents at two of its third-party vendors, Salesloft and Drift.
 Attackers compromised these platforms, which Cloudflare's sales and support teams used for customer relationship management.
 This access allowed the threat actors to view certain customer data, specifically from individuals who had interacted with Cloudflare’s sales and support teams.

-When Did the Cloudflare Data Breach Happen?
+When did the Cloudflare Data Breach Happen?

 Who Hacked Cloudflare?